 Here are a few routines that you can easily follow;

-- Easy Strength Excrecises – Easy strength exercise using your own body weight or lighter weights will help to improve your sleep because of the raised temperature of your body, that drops with your post-exercise cool down.
-You can do a higher or more moderate strength training routine such as HIIT and hour or two before bed, or within an hour before bed, do a few easy sit-ups, crunches, leg raises m and gets to the point of more methodical and relaxed breathing, The key is here that there must be no sudden or rapid movements before bedtime, as you do not want to get your heart rate up too high.
+- Easy Strength Excrecises – Easy strength exercise using your own body weight or lighter weights will improve your sleep because of the raised temperature of your body, which drops with your post-exercise cool down.
+You can do a higher or more moderate strength training routine such as HIIT an hour or two before bed or within an hour before bed, do a few easy sit-ups, crunches, leg raises m and gets to the point of more methodical and relaxed breathing, The key is here that there must be no sudden or rapid movements before bedtime, as you do not want to get your heart rate up too high.

-- Breathing Excercises – Deep Breathing exercises will help to improve your posture and to calm you before bed.
+- Breathing Excercises – Deep Breathing exercises will improve your posture and calm you before bed.
 You can lay down straight flat on your back, with your trunk grounded.
 Take deep and slow, sustained breaths that start at the bottom of your diaphragm.
-Focus on filling your stomach, so it sticks out, and let the oxygen expand from the bottom of your chest up to your through so your lungs will rise last.
+Focus on filling your stomach so it sticks out, and let the oxygen expand from the bottom of your chest up to your through so your lungs will rise last.
 Then exhale very slowly for four counts.
-Do this for a few times, and without any disturbances, so that you can relax.
+Do this a few times, and without any disturbances, so that you can relax.

 - Yoga Excercises – You can do pretty much any Yoga routine or stretch before bed as Yoga generally improves relaxation and is a relaxing and meditating type of exercise.
 Just try to avoid any inversion, where your head is upside down, before bed, and maintain a proper posture.

 - Visualtion Exercises – This is a mediation practice to calm your nerves and clear your mind.
-Take three to five minutes, where you sit or lay down in a relaxed position.
+Take three to five minutes to sit or lay down in a relaxed position.
 Close your eyes, and try to think of a peaceful place or completely clear your mind.
 Count to one hundred, and then again backward.
 Keep breathing slowly with a proper posture.

 - Cardio Excercises – Moderate and low-intensity cardio exercises such as cycling, rowing, running, walking, or aerobics for short bouts of about 10 to 15 minutes, and an hour or so before you sleep will also help to improve sleep and prevent insomnia.